mourner/flatbush/README.md

 - `nodeSize`: size of the tree node (`16` by default); experiment with different values for best performance.
 - `ArrayType`: the array type used for tree storage (`Float64Array` by default);
 other types may be faster in certain cases (e.g. `Int32Array` when your data is integer).
-- `data`: if provided an array or an array buffer from a previously indexed Flatbush object (`index.data` or `index.data.buffer`), an index will be recreated from this data (useful for transfering indices between threads).

 #### index.add(minX, minY, maxX, maxY)